TyzzyT/Sonoff-NSPanel-with-ESPHome/Nextion/README.md

 # Nextion config, for use in the Nextion Editor
 Here you can find my [Nextion config (.HMI) file](https://github.com/TyzzyT/Sonoff-NSPanel-with-ESPHome/blob/main/Nextion/nspanel_config.HMI).
 If you've not used the Nextion Editor before it can be a bit overwhelming, so I tried to write as much comments inside the code as possible.
-I'll also explain how I achieved things on this page.
+On this page, I'll also explain how I achieved things.
 If you have any questions, please let me know!
+This can be done under the [Discussions](https://github.com/TyzzyT/Sonoff-NSPanel-with-ESPHome/discussions) tab.

 ## Variables and page navigation
 To use variables more easily, I created a lot of global variables under the program's tab.
 There are things like: brightness setting, screen timeout, swipe navigation, etc.\